Climate Resiliency

 Heat -Resilient Communities

 With climate change, Extreme Heat days are on the rise.
-Proactive planning is needed to enhance community health across rural and urban reservations.
-In response, the Climate Resiliency Program has developed education materials to promote heat safety (example pictured).
+The Climate Resiliency Program works to understand and communicate this growing risk with the tribal community and works across departments to promote heat safety.
+To further the cause, the Climate Resiliency Program has developed education materials to promote heat safety (example pictured).

 Access Climate Resources